alo21/Moment/Moment/README.md

 + No persistence implemented (To be developed later)

 # Note

-This app is tested on iPhone 8 (physical device)
++ This app is tested on iPhone 8 (physical device)
++ Language: Swift 5
++ IDE: Xcode 10.2